Ethical Standards and Guidelines International Society for Astrological Research

 References to past hypothetical results that could have been achieved by employing some particular trading system or astrological software program must be accompanied by a disclaimer that past hypothetical results are no guarantee of future performance.

 Statements about past performance must be accurately portrayed.

 e.
 Opinion Statements

 Statements of opinion must be identified as such, and must have a reasonable basis in fact.
 For example, Financial Astrologers cannot claim that, “your investments will earn at a minimum annual rate of 20%.”
-Any such concrete claims made must be documented with empirical evidence.
-However, quotes by others regarding the Financial Astrologer that include such positive statements, are permissible to use in advertising, providing these statements are actual, were unsolicited by the Financial Astrologer and permission in writing to use such quotes was obtained.
+Such claims must be documented with empirical evidence.
+However, positive statements by others about the financial astrologer’s results are permissible in advertising, providing that these statements are actual, were unsolicited by the financial astrologer, and written permission was obtained.

 f.
 Truth in Advertising